hiuprocon/pve/package/Challenge2014/README.txt

 Client program runs two clients.
-These are for controlling a red-colored car and a blued-colored car which carries jewels to the gols.
+These are for controlling a red-colored car and a blued-colored car which carries burdens to the gols.

 Each client connects to the server via an internet socket interface.